SE2-Team-3/polito-se2-24-03-kiruna-explorer/README.md

    Users can select a document in the diagram, which will show its position on the map, facilitating seamless navigation between views.

 # License
-Kiruna Explorer is licensed under the GNU General Public License (GPL) v3.0.
+Kiruna Explorer is licensed under the [GNU GPL v3.0 License](LICENSE.md).
 Under this license, you are free to use, modify, and distribute this software, provided any derivative works are also licensed under the GPL.
-For full terms of the license, please refer to the [GNU GPL v3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html).